ompl/ompl/doc/markdown/constrainedPlanning.md

 Sometimes, the motion of a robot is _constrained_ by its task or inherent kinematic properties.
 For example, a robot might want to keep a cup of water level, remain in contact with a surface to write on it, or follow some curve in space that corresponds to a task.
 In each of these cases, the constraint on the robot's motion is defined by some _function_, \f$f(q) : \mathcal{Q} \rightarrow \mathbb{R}^n\f$, which maps the robot's state space \f$\mathcal{Q}\f$ onto a real vector value \f$\mathbb{R}^n\f$.
 The constraint is considered satisfied whenever \f$f(q) = \mathbf{0}\f$.
 For example, to keep the cup level, the angular distance of the cup's axis to the upright z-axis could be the constraint function.
 In addition, a constraint satisfying motion satisfies \f$f(q) = 0\f$ at every point along the path.
 Constrained motion planning addresses the question of how to find a constraint satisfying motion, while still avoiding obstacles or achieving other objectives.

 In general, motion planners are not aware of constraints, and will generate paths that do not satisfy the constraint.
 This is because the _submanifold_ of constraint satisfying configurations \f$X = \{ q \in \mathcal{Q} \mid f(q) = \mathbf{0} \}\f$ is lower-dimensional compared to the state space of the robot, and thus near impossible to sample from.
 To plan constraint satisfying motion, OMPL provides a means to augment the state space of a robot with knowledge of the constraint, representing \f$X\f$ as a state space.
-Any motion plan generated using this augmented state space will satisfy the constraint, as the primitive operations used by motions planners (e.g., `ompl::StateSpace::interpolate`) automatically generate constraint satisfying states.
+Any motion plan generated using this augmented state space will satisfy the constraint, as the primitive operations used by motions planners (e.g., `ompl::base::StateSpace::interpolate`) automatically generate constraint satisfying states.
 The constrained planning framework enables any sampling-based planner (included asymptotically optimal planners) to plan while respecting a constraint function.

 You can represent a constraint function using `ompl::base::Constraint`, where you must implement the function \f$f\f$, and optionally the analytic Jacobian of the constraint function.
 If no analytic Jacobian is provided, a numerical finite central difference routine is used to approximate the Jacobian.
 However, this is very computationally intensive, and providing an analytic derivative is preferred.
 We provide a simple script `ConstraintGeneration.py` that uses the [SymPy](http://www.sympy.org/en/index.html) Python library for symbolic differentiation of constraints, and can automatically generate constraint code that can be used in your programs.
 There is also `ompl::base::ConstraintIntersection`, which allows for composition of multiple constraints together that must all be satisfied.